 Advertising a service on Facebook requires a different approach than selling a product.
 You aren't just moving inventory, you're selling your expertise, time, and a tangible result that can feel abstract in a short ad.
-This guide breaks down exactly how to create compelling Facebook ads for your service, from defining the right goals to designing creative that actually connects with potential clients and convinces them to take the next step.
+This guide breaks down exactly how to create compelling Facebook ads for your service, from defining the right goals to designing creative that connects with potential clients and convinces them to take the next step.

 First Things First: Define Your Advertising Goal

-Before you ever open Facebook Ads Manager, you need to decide what you want your ads to accomplish.
+Before you open Facebook Ads Manager, you need to decide what you want your ads to accomplish.
 Every decision you make - from who you target to what your ad says - flows from this initial goal.
 For service-based businesses, campaign objectives typically fall into three buckets:

 - Sales/Conversions: The goal here is to get someone to directly book and pay for your service.
 This works best for lower-cost, standardized services with a simple checkout process.
 Example: A subscription-based graphic design service runs an ad promoting their entry-level $499/month package, sending users directly to a signup page.